 What’s a marketing tech stack?

 Marketing tech does a lot of things.
-Most crucially, it should enable you to track the ROI of your marketing efforts.
+Most crucially, it should enable you to piece together different useful tools to track the full customer journey while measuring the ROI of your marketing efforts.

 Your “martech” stack might include marketing automation software, tools for analytics and data piping, a CRM, support and live chat systems, community forums, prospecting tools, and more.